Chapter 9: Contract costs

 Answer

-Entity S should expense the costs accrued during the proposal and contract negotiations as they are incurred.
-These costs are not incremental because they would have been expended regardless of whether the contract was secured.
-However, costs incurred during contract negotiations could be recognized as an asset if they are explicitly chargeable to the customer irrespective of contract attainment.
-Although the costs incurred for the initial bridge design may not qualify as incremental costs to obtain a contract, certain expenses might be considered costs to fulfill a contract and recognized as an asset under that guidance.
+Entity S should expense the costs incurred during the proposal and contract negotiations as incurred.
+The costs are not incremental, because they would have been incurred even if the contract was not obtained.
+The costs incurred during contract negotiations could be recognised as an asset if they are explicitly chargeable to the customer regardless of whether the contract is obtained.
+Even though the costs incurred for the initial design of the bridge are not incremental costs to obtain a contract, some of the costs might be costs to fulfil a contract and recognised as an asset under that guidance.

 Telecommunications industry